 The exception to the case of siding replacement would be when you add an energy-conserving layer of insulation under new aluminum or vinyl siding.
 This is great for lowering utility bills, boosting home equity, and increasing the likelihood of a sale.

 Ripping Out Carpet Midway through its Life Cycle.

-As long as your carpet isnt ugly—thats another matter altogether—or damaged, you should be able to leave it as-is.
+As long as your carpet isnt butt-ugly—thats another matter altogether—or damaged, you should be able to leave it as-is.
 A good steam cleaning will serve you well.